-For students interested in learning more about publishing with the UST School of Law Journal, the particulars of UST's upper-level writing requirement, or about how to write a publishable law review article generally, we have made the following documents available for download:
+For students interested in learning more about publishing with the UST Law Journal, the particulars of UST's upper-level writing requirement, or about how to write a publishable law review article generally, we have made the following documents available for download:

-Notes and Comments Committee Publication Guide.
-A document that explains the process by which the Journal selects student pieces for publication and what the Journal looks for in publishable submissions.
+Notes and Comments Committee Publication Guide A document that explains the process by which the Journal selects student pieces for publication and what the Journal looks for in publishable submissions.

-Understanding the Upper-Level Writing Requirement.
-A document that explains UST's current policies regarding the upper-level writing requirement and contains advice about how to approach it.
+Understanding the Upper Level Writing Requirement: A document that explains UST's current policies regarding the upper-level writing requirement and contains advice about how to approach it.

 Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the UST School of Law student body.
 In making a decision whether or not to publish a piece, the submissions committee weighs the quality of the writing, the novelty of the topic or the unique treatment of an established subject, and the timeliness of the subject matter analysis—whether based on a current event or consistent with a current Law Journal symposium or lecture event.
 Decisions to publish are also dependent on openings in the Law Journal’s publication schedule.

 The Law Journal accepts submissions during the academic year between August 1 and March 31.
 The submissions committee meets monthly to review submissions received during the previous month.
 Because of this schedule, it is not possible to rush review of a submission.
 Authors can expect the submissions committee to decide whether to publish within 6 to 8 weeks after their article is submitted.

 Authors submitting an article must either be pursuing or in possession of a juris doctor.
 The University of St. Thomas Law Journal submission committee guidelines are for authors not affiliated with the school.
 UST School of Law students should publish their article through the Notes and Comments process described above.